borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 let isOnline: boolean;
 ```

-TypeScript then enforces the same type checking explained in the previous sections.
+TypeScript then enforces the same type checking explained in the previous section.

 For arrays include square brackets after the type of values included in the array.